arnaudroger/blog/_posts/2017-02-24-jooq-one-to-many.md

 ```

 and here you go you will have a Stream of Location as describes in the original question.
+Simple.

 More information about [Sfm Joins](http://simpleflatmapper.org/0203-joins.html).